AustinHasten/BenzinNX/ReadMe.txt

+# BenzinNX

 A fork of BenzinU by Diddy81, meant to process files used by the Nintendo Switch rather than the Nintendo WiiU.
 Very much a work in progress.

+Things that do work:

+    Converting .bflan files to .xmlan files (100% success rate on my 5.1.0 files) Converting .xmlan files to .bflan files (Unless the file contains an FLEU section)

+Things that I plan to do:

+    Fix converting .xmlan files to .bflan files when the file contains an FLEU section

+Things that I may or may not do:

+    Add .bflyt/.xmlyt conversion.

 BenzinU ReadMe below.

 WIP python based benzin for the new bflyt format in the wii U layout files